futoin/web/docs/cid/dev.md

 ### Release procedures

-There are essential parts: source code tagging, binary artifact building and optional binary artifact upload to Release Management System.
+There are essential parts: preparation for release, source code tagging, binary artifact building and optional binary artifact upload to Release Management System.

 * `cid tag <branch> [<next_version>] [--vcsRepo=<vcs_repo>] [--wcDir=<wc_dir>]`
     - Ensure the latest revision of the `<branch>` is used.